gitbls/sdm/README.md

 * `--ddsw` *"switches"* &mdash; Provide switches for the `dd` command used with `--burn`.
 The default is "bs=16M iflag=direct".
 If `--ddsw` is specified, the default value is replaced.
 * `--dhcpcdwait` &mdash; Enable 'wait for network' (raspi-config System option S6).
 * `--dhcpcd` *file* &mdash; Append the contents of the specified file to /etc/dhcpcd.conf in the Customized Image.
+* `--disable` *option* &mdash; Disable specified options in the comma-separated list.
+Supported options: `bluetooth`, `piwiz`, `swap`, `triggerhappy`, `wifi`.
+    * `bluetooth` &mdash; Block bluetooth via /etc/modprobe.d/blacklist-sdm-bluetooth.conf and disable the hciuart service
+    * `piwiz` &mdash; Don't run piwiz during first system boot if LXDE is installed.
+All the settings in piwiz can be accomplished in sdm
+    * `swap` &mdash; Disables the dphys-swapfile service.
+No service, no swap file.
+    * `triggerhappy` &mdash; Disable the Triggerhappy service, which most people don't use.
+This also disables the udev rule that creates boot-time log spew.
+    * `wifi` &mdash; Disable wifi via /etc/modprobe.d/blacklist-sdm-wifi.conf, which disables the onboard WiFi adapter.
 * `--dtoverlay` *string* &mdash; Add a dtoverlay to /boot/config.txt with the specified string, one dtoverlay per switch.
 Multiple `--dtoverlay` switches can be specified.
 They will all be added to config.txt
 * `--dtparam` *string* &mdash; Add a dtparam to /boot/config.txt with the specified string, one dtparam per switch.
 Multiple --dtparam switches can be specified.
 They will all be added to config.txt
 * `--eeprom` *value* &mdash; Change the eeprom value in /etc/default/rpi-eeprom-update.
 The RasPiOS default is 'critical', which is fine for most users.
 Change only if you know what you're doing.